Alex-q-z/virtualoffice/README.md

 ### To-dos

-As the next steps, we plan to make this demo work for computers on different networks, and to support more clients and more cameras in the chat.
+As the next steps, we plan to make this demo work for computers on different networks.

 ## Reference